Micro Home Village: An Invitation to Community

 These are the groups of people who often choose to live in illegal encampments.
 Without a safe place to transition into housing, access to needed services, basic sanitation, and resources, these groups often isolate, become chronically homeless, and have a difficult time obtaining housing, stability, and ultimately, recovery.
-The Village of Glencliff will provide an alternative to “tent cities” and a dignified community where those who do not fit into traditional services can gain the life-saving and life-giving assistance they so desperately need.
+The Village provides an alternative to “tent cities” and a dignified community where those who do not fit into traditional services can gain the life-saving and life-giving assistance they so desperately need.

 “Does the compassionate life not demand that we be present to those who suffer; does it not require that we enter into solidarity with the poor, oppressed, and downtrodden; does it not motivate us both to move into the thick of life and to experience the hardships of existence in solidarity with the outcasts?” – Henri Nouwen

-The Village of Glencliff has been conceived and founded on faith-based values and principles and is structured to point toward permanent supportive housing and Housing First initiatives for its residents.
+The Village has been conceived and founded on faith-based values and principles and is structured to point toward permanent supportive housing and Housing First initiatives for its residents.
 The Village is intended to be a faith-based initiative where all are invited but not required to participate in the spiritual life of the community.
-One of our founding principles is God’s call to bring human dignity to all people by feeding the hungry, clothing the naked, housing the homeless, and showing hospitality to the stranger.
+Our goal is to create a loving, hospitable, compassionate, and rehabilitative community for our friends who are transitioning from the streets to move toward permanent supportive housing.
+One of our founding principles is God’s call to bring human dignity to all people by feeding the hungry, clothing the naked, and housing homeless, and showing hospitality to the stranger.